micolous/kotlin-pcsc/README.md

 that _do_ run a regular enough Linux userland that you should be able to build using that.

-### How do I use this to connect to FeliCa / MIFARE / etc?
+### How do I use this to connect to FeliCa / JCOP / MIFARE / etc.?

 You'll need to provide your own implementation of those protocols.

-PC/SC only provides a very low level interface, and you'll be sending `ByteArray` to the ICC and getting `ByteArray` back.
+PC/SC only provides a very low level interface.
+Your application will be sending a `ByteArray` to the ICC and getting a `ByteArray` back.

-We don't even parse the APDUs for you...
+It doesn't even parse the APDU fields (`CLA`, `INS`, etc.) for you...

 [api-docs]: https://micolous.github.io/kotlin-pcsc/index.html
 [intarsys]: https://github.com/intarsys/smartcard-io